A note on the Hurwitz problem and cone spherical metrics: Hurwitz numbers

-\nd {\bf Acknowledgments.} J.S. appreciates her hospitality during his visit in Summer 2021 to Institute of Geometry and Physics, USTC, where he and the other two authors finalized this manuscript.
-B.X. expresses his deep gratitude to Qing Chen, Weibo Fu, Yi Ouyang, Mao Sheng and Michael Zieve for valuable conversations during the long gestation period of this work.
-J.S. is partially supported by National Natural Science Foundation of China (Grant Nos.
-12001399 and 11831013).
+\nd {\bf Acknowledgments.} J.S. expresses gratitude for the hospitality extended during his visit in Spring 2021 to the Institute of Geometry and Physics, USTC, where he, along with the other two authors, finalized this manuscript.
+B.X. extends deep appreciation to Qing Chen, Weibo Fu, Yi Ouyang, Mao Sheng and Michael Zieve for valuable conversations throughout the extended gestation period of this work.
+J.S. is partially supported by the National Natural Science Foundation of China (Grant Nos.
+12001399 and 11831013) and the International Postdoctoral Exchange Fellowship Program by the Office of China Postdoctoral Council (NO. PC2021053).
 B.X. is supported in part by the National Natural Science Foundation of China (Grant Nos.
-12271495, 11971450 and 12071449) and the CAS Project for Young Scientists in Basic Research (YSBR-001).
+12271495, 11971450, and 12071449) and the CAS Project for Young Scientists in Basic Research (YSBR-001).
 Y.Y. is supported in part by the National Natural Science Foundation of China (Grant Nos.
-11971449, 12131015 and 12161141001).
+11971449, 12131015, and 12161141001).